-- The Advisory Committee of the Sustainable Agricultural Development Fund (SADF Advisory Committee), in assessing the application for funding, will use this Marking Scheme to assess the merits of the applications.
+- 1. The Advisory Committee of the Sustainable Agricultural Development Fund (SADF Advisory Committee), in assessing the application for funding, will use this Marking Scheme to assess the merits of the applications.
 The overall passing mark of criteria (A) to (D) is 50.
 Applicants who fail to score the passing mark of any one of the criteria (A) to (D) will not be considered further.
 The applicant with the highest overall score will normally be recommended. - 2.
 Applications will be assessed based on the following criteria and scores will be given to applications in each criterion in accordance with the information provided by the applicants.

-Assessment Criteria Scores Maximum Scores (A) Ca (A) Compliance with the guiding principles Passing Score: 5 10 (B) P (B) Project needs (1) whether there is a demonstrated need for the proposed project (e.g. for the sustainable development of the local agricultural industry and improvement of competitiveness of the industry) 5 (2) whether the project scope, objectives and long- term impacts are realistic and clearly expressed in concrete terms as appropriate in the application 5 (3) whether the project is innovative, i.e. unique and pilot in nature including new ideas and implementation method suitable for the target 5
+Assessment Criteria Scores Maximum Scores (A) C (A) Compliance with the guiding principles Passing Score: 5 10 (B) P (B) Project needs (1) whether there is a demonstrated need for the proposed project (e.g. for the sustainable development of the local agricultural industry and improvement of competitiveness of the industry) 5 (2) whether the project scope, objectives and long- term impacts are realistic and clearly expressed in concrete terms as appropriate in the application 5 (3) whether the project is innovative, i.e. unique and pilot in nature including new ideas and implementation method suitable for the target 5 beneficiaries, or new or further developed ideas that are building on projects with successful experiences and good practices with justifications (4) whether the project is compatible with Government policy priorities in facilitating sustainable development of agriculture 5 (5) whether there is any likely duplication of work already or currently carried out by other groups 5 (6) whether the proposed project has the potential to become a project model 5 Passing Score :15 30 (C) P roject feasibility (7) whether the project design is comprehensive and supported by a detailed implementation/ business plan and methodology, and whether the project has an attainable target 5 (8) whether the applicant has proven track record in operating projects, the technical and project management capability, professional knowledge as well as readiness to implement the project 5 (9) whether there are sufficient implementation details with a realistic timeline for implementation 5 (10) whether the applicant could collaborate with other parties such as locally registered agricultural co-operative societies, non-profit making agricultural organisations, academic 5

-T T

-beneficiaries, or new or further developed

-ideas that are building on projects with

-successful experiences and good practices with

-justifications

-(4) whether the project is competible with 5

-(4) whether the project is compatible with 5

-Government policy priorities in facilitating

-sustainable development of agriculture

-(5) whether there is any likely duplication of work 5

-already or currently carried out by other groups

-(6) whether the proposed project has the potential 5

-(0) 5

-to become a project model

-Passing Score :15 30

-(C) Pr oject feasibility

-(7) whether the project design is comprehensive 5

-and supported by a detailed implementation/

-business plan and methodology, and whether

-the project has an attainable target

-(9) whether the applicant has measure treat more than

-(8) whether the applicant has proven track record 5

-in operating projects, the technical and project

-management capability, professional

-knowledge as well as readiness to implement

-the project

-(9) whether there are sufficient implementation 5

-details with a realistic timeline for

-implementation

-(10)

-(10) whether the applicant could collaborate with 5

-other parties such as locally registered

-agricultural co-operative societies, non-profit

-making agricultural organisations, academic

-(11) andresearchinstitutions,andnon-governmentalorganisationsinthedevelopmentandproductionofprojectdeliverables 5 5 project scope, activities, number of direct beneficiaries and end products to be delivered and is supported with full justification for every expenditure item (12) whether the proposed project has alternative sources of funding support or would be more appropriately funded by other sources 5 Passing Score :15 30 (D) Ex xpected project outcomes (13) whether there are clearly stated outcome with specified and quantifiable performance indicators for assessing the attainment of project objectives 5 (14) whether major milestones are set in the project to facilitate future monitoring of progress and achievement of performance targets 5 (15) whether the project outcome/impact can be sustained and the equipment and resources acquired be properly deployed/reused on the completion of the project 5 (16) whether the project would benefit the local agricultural community and agricultural industry as a whole, not merely to an 5
+(11) and research institutions, and non- governmental organisations in the development and production of project deliverables whether the project budget is detailed, prudent, cost-effective, commensurate with the goals, project scope, activities, number of direct 5 beneficiaries and end products to be delivered and is supported with full justification for every expenditure item (12) whether the proposed project has alternative sources of funding support or would be more appropriately funded by other sources 5 Passing Score :15 30 (D) Ex cpected project outcomes (13) whether there are clearly stated outcome with specified and quantifiable performance indicators for assessing the attainment of project objectives 5 (14) whether major milestones are set in the project to facilitate future monitoring of progress and achievement of performance targets 5 (15) whether the project outcome/impact can be sustained and the equipment and resources acquired be properly deployed/reused on the completion of the project 5 (16) whether the project would benefit the local agricultural community and agricultural industry as a whole, not merely to an individual, a single organisation, a consortium 5